welford/qurp/README.md

 =======================================
-QURP
+QURP : Quake Raspberry Pi Edition.
 =======================================
-###Quake Raspberry Pi Edition.

 A barebones port of Quake 1 from id Software for Raspberry Pi.
-Made with the intention of
+Made with the intention of keeping the look and feel of Quake 1 but with better performance on Raspberry Pi.

 This port is from the original source found here : https://github.com/id-Software/Quake All the original legal stuff can be found in the original readme files.

-##Raspberry Pi Edition
+#Raspberry Pi Edition

 Downloading & Prerequisites
 ------------------------